 Of all the artists Williams admired during these apprentice years, Cézanne had the greatest impact.
 This became apparent to me when I was asked to write an essay on Williams, shortly after viewing the Cézanne retrospective at the Grand Palais in 1995.
 After an intense exposure to Cézanne's work, I could see what Williams had taken from this maverick master.
 It was not a style, or a way of putting on the paint, but an attitude – the need to go beyond appearances to find "the truth in painting" that Cézanne once promised to reveal to Emile Bernard.

 True to his word, the paintings Williams made in places such as Sherbrooke Forest and Mittagong on his return to Australia were filled with gum trees, although they bore little resemblance to anything painted by earlier artists.
-These pictures, with their dull coloring and vertical patterns of sharp, spindly tree trunks, had echoes of late Cézanne, but also of the Cubist works of Braque and Picasso.
+These pictures, with their dull colouring and vertical patterns of sharp, spindly tree trunks, had echoes of late Cézanne, but also of the Cubist works of Braque and Picasso.

 They were sufficiently abstract that in 1959, when the art historian Bernard Smith put together a manifesto and a group of artists to defend "the image" against trendy abstraction, he did not invite Williams.
 Although stung by his omission from The Antipodeans – the group folded almost immediately – Williams saw this as an added impetus to follow his own path.

-By the time he discovered the You Yangs, granite ridges some 55km south-west of Melbourne, Williams had begun to realize that the distinctive feature of the Australian landscape was the lack of obvious focal points.
+By the time he discovered the You Yangs, granite ridges some 55km south-west of Melbourne, Williams had begun to realise that the distinctive feature of the Australian landscape was the lack of obvious focal points.
 This was precisely the opposite of the picturesque conventions made popular by Claude, in which a view might be framed by trees.
 There would be a glimpse of water, a view of distant hills, and perhaps a ruined temple.
 In many parts of Australia, water and hills are as rare as temples.
 Williams saw this as an opportunity.
 "If there's going to be no focal point in a landscape," he said, "then it had to build into paint."

 In the most important paintings of the You Yangs series, Williams dispenses with sky and horizon line.
 We are faced with an earth-coloured canvas covered in dots, dashes and other painterly hieroglyphs that suggest trees, shrubs, rocks and fences.
 Many of these dabs are evenly spaced, with occasional clusters.
 There is an almost subliminal geometry that barely registers on the eye.